-APPELBAUM: No. And in the current situation, therapists are obliged to do their best to try to help their patients deal with their thoughts and impulses rather than acting on them.
+APPELBAUM: No. In the current situation, therapists are obliged to do their best to try to help their patients deal with their thoughts and impulses rather than acting on them.
 And they are free to use any means at their disposal to do that.
 But all of that remains within the therapist-patient dyad.
 The state doesn't get involved at any point.
-That's what we changed under the current bill.
+That's what would change under the current bill.

-SIEGEL: In your experience, let's say outside the context of consulting for a presentencing examination or parole or probation hearing, I mean, how good is psychiatry at predicting violent behavior of the people the psychiatrists interview?
+SIEGEL: In your experience, let's say outside the context of consulting for a presentencing examination or parole or probation hearing, how good is psychiatry at predicting violent behavior of people the psychiatrists interview?

 APPELBAUM: It's very difficult for any mental health professional to know with any degree of certainty what patients are going to do in the future, whether that's a matter of hurting themselves or attempting to hurt someone else.
 And inevitably, overprediction occurs.
 Many patients come into treatment talking about suicidal or homicidal thoughts.
 Very few of them ever intend to act on those thoughts.
 And yet distinguishing between those who will and those who won't act is a nearly impossible task.